 The JWST NIRISS detector allows two readout patterns, namely, NIS and NISRAPID that determine the sampling cadence for non-destructive readouts.
 The NISRAPID readout pattern is mostly used for bright targets, while NIS allows longer integration for fainter targets.

 The detector array for all JWST instruments is read using the MULTIACCUM readout mode, which is illustrated in Figure 1.
-An exposure can consist of multiple integrations (MULTIACCUM data ramps) .
+An exposure can consist of multiple integrations (MULTIACCUM data ramps).
 The detector is reset at the beginning of each integration, clearing the accumulated charge.
 Each integration consists of a number of groups (NGroups), which can consist of a number of read frames (NFrames).
-In general MULTIACCUM mode, some frames can be ignored in an integration (DropFrames), but for the NIRISS readout patterns, no frames are skipped.
+In general MULTIACCUM mode, some frames can be ignored in an integration (DropFrames), but for the NIRISS readout patterns specifically, no frames are dropped.

 NIRISS detector readout patterns

 NIRISS has 2 readout patterns, NISRAPID and NIS, summarized in Table 1, and illustrated in Figures 1 and 2, respectively.

 In NISRAPID, all the frames are read out (NFrames = 1), and there is no averaging of frames.
 In full frame mode, four frames are averaged together (NFrames = 4).
 This mode should be used if the number of integrations per exposure is small and data volume is not an issue.
 When using a subarray for the AMI or SOSS observing modes, this readout pattern will be used for large numbers of integrations per exposure.